How to Cook Brussels Sprouts So They're Actually Delicious

 3. Roast at 400°F until the leaves are browned and crispy, about 10 minutes.

-1/2 cup of cooked Brussels sprouts has 28 calories 28, 6 grams of carbohydrates, 2 grams of fiber, 1 gram of sugar (not added), 2 grams of protein, 16 milligrams of sodium and 247 milligrams of potassium.
+Now let's break down Brussels sprout nutrition: 1/2 cup of cooked Brussels sprouts has 28 calories 28, 6 grams of carbohydrates, 2 grams of fiber, 1 gram of sugar (not added), 2 grams of protein, 16 milligrams of sodium and 247 milligrams of potassium.

 Plus, with four times the cancer-combating glucosinolates of broccoli, these little gems boast more of these compounds than any other crucifer.
 Chopping them, as for a slaw, works to release even more of these cancer-fighters.

+And now that you know everything from Brussels sprout nutrition to how to cook Brussels sprouts, we wouldn't be surprised if you wanted to start growing some on your own—and you're in luck!
 Brussels sprouts require little more than sunshine, regular water and ample space.
 Start seeds indoors in early spring, 90 days before the last frost.
 In spring, transplant 24 to 36 inches apart.
 Harvest when sprouts are 1 to 11/2 inches in diameter, picking sprouts from the base of the plant upward.